Gibson SG Tribute Review e1672344950463

 Where is the Gibson SG Standard Tribute made?

-The SG Standard Tribute is one of the most popular guitars on the market.
+The SG Standard Tribute is one of the most popular guitars.
 It is built in the United States and has a solid mahogany body and a rounded C-neck profile.
 Those who want a guitar that is comfortable to play and sounds good will love the Tribute.

-The Gibson SG Standard Tribute is the perfect blend of vintage tone and contemporary design.
-Its pickups clean up the volume, reward the touch and give world-class responsiveness.
-Its two black Alnico II pickups provide a boost to the upper mids and an angrier sound than typical PAF humbuckers.
+The Gibson SG Standard Tribute perfectly blends vintage tone and contemporary design.
+Its pickups clean up the volume, reward the touch, and give world-class responsiveness.
+Its two black Alnico II pickups boost the upper mids and an angrier sound than typical PAF humbuckers.
 Its 490R and 490T PAF humbuckers cut through any mix with ease.

 Nashville Tune-O-Matic bridge